yankee-svg/happy-buyer-hub/README.md

 ## What languages are used for this project?

-This project (renamed to Hosweb) is built as a clinic/registration dashboard.
+This project is built as a clinic/registration dashboard.
 It focuses on patient registration flow and lightweight clinic management.

 This project is built with: